vippsas/vipps-developers/newsletters/2023-03-newsletter.md

 ## Improved shipping options in Vipps Checkout

-To increase conversion, it is essential that you provide your customers their preferred shipping method.
+It is essential that you provide your customers their preferred shipping method.
 [Vipps Checkout](https://vippsas.github.io/vipps-developer-docs/docs/APIs/checkout-api)
 now supports all major shipping providers in the Norwegian market, including: